Influenza (flu) and pregnancy

 Health complications from the flu, such as pneumonia, can be serious and even deadly, especially if you’re pregnant.
 If you get the flu during pregnancy, you’re more likely than other adults to have serious complications, so it’s best to get a flu shot before you get pregnant.

-Yes.
-All pregnant women and women who are trying to get pregnant should get the flu shot.
 The flu shot contains a vaccine that helps prevent you from getting the flu.
 The flu shot can’t cause the flu.
 It’s safe to get a flu shot any time during pregnancy, but it’s best to get it before flu season (October through May).
 Even though you’re more likely to get the flu during flu season, you can get it any time of year.

 There are many different flu viruses, and they’re always changing.
 Each year a new flu vaccine is made to protect against three or four flu viruses that are likely to make people sick during the upcoming flu season.
 Protection from a flu shot only lasts about a year, so it’s important to get a flu shot every year.
 You can get the shot from your health care provider, and many pharmacies and work places offer it each fall.
 Use the HealthMap Vaccine Finder to find out where you can get the flu vaccine.